SpeedMarshal Saves LIVES!!

-Developed and built in the UK by leading racing electronics specialists, St Cross Electronics and Cartek Motorsport, SpeedMarshal uses GPS technology for system that is easy to use, accurate and reliable.
+Developed and built in the UK by Cartek Motorsport and St Cross Electronics, SpeedMarshal is a sophisticated SAFETY product that uses GPS technology to create a proven safety system that is easy to install, use and is reliable and accurate.

 - A race can be neutralised immediately a Code-60 command is issued by the Clerk of the Course whereas there can be a noticeable delay in deploying a Safety Car while it starts up, joins the track and waits to pick up the race leader.